-Designed primarily for prospective pre-kindergarten and elementary teachers, this course explores the history, content, and value of poems, stories, and non-fiction written for children.
-Students will analyze and evaluate these works and learn techniques for involving children in reading and listening.
-This course will also explore the connection between children's literature and the linguistic, sociological, and psychological development of the child.
+3 Credits Designed primarily for prospective pre-kindergarten and elementary teachers, this course explores the history, content, and value of poems, stories, and non-fiction written for children.
+Students will analyze and evaluate these works and resistance are introduced.
+Basic circuit principles such as Ohm's Law and Kirchhoff's Law are emphasized.
+Two linear elements,